Ooey gooey chocolate chip peanut butter bars…

 Below is the newest version, which now includes a keto friendly option for those who need it.
 Everyone should be able to enjoy these crazy delicious peanut butter bars!

-If you want a bigger batch, be sure to try the popular Ryan Reynolds Blondie Bars!
+If you want a bigger batch, try the popular Ryan Reynolds Blondie Bars.

 Chocolate Chip Peanut Butter Bars

 - 1/4 cup applesauce, or yogurt such as coconutmilk yogurt